shariqfarhan/EMLOV3/README.md

-# CIFAR10 Training & Evalution using Copper
+# CIFAR10 Training & Evaluation using Copper

 Follow below steps for this